 Basket making how to

-Basket weaving is often used as a blanket term to describe all types of basketry, but there are different basket weaving techniques you can use: coiling, twining, weaving, random weave.
+Basket weaving is often used as a blanket term to describe all types of basketry, but there are different basket weaving techniques you can use: coiling, twining, weaving, random weave, for example.
 Cordage is the art of making rope, which is used in basket weaving also.
+Cordage, like basket making, is a wonderful craft - and one I teach in all my basket-making courses.

 Basket making using fabrics (Textile baskets)

-Another great material to use is anything you have in your craft stash.
-Most crafters will have a fabric stash they can dive into - most fabrics are useable (personally I love denim).
+Wanting to use up fabrics in your craft stash?
+Spare fabrics and old clothes make fantastic materials for coiled baskets.
+Most crafters will have a fabric stash they can dive into - and nearly all fabrics are useable (personally I love denim).
 Even if you're not a crafter, you'll likely have some clothes you've wanted to get rid of that you can use.
 Simply cut it into strips.

 Other materials you will need